BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ### Graphical overlay
 You can enable/disable the overlay using the `toggle_overlay` shortcut.
 It displays a marker in your headset view for:
-- the current neutral position of the reference tracker.
+- the current neutral position of the reference tracker. **Note that the position of the marker does not represent the cor position prior to calibration**
   - for a virtual tracker the neutral position corresponds to the center of rotation currently configured.
 The marker uses the following color coding:
     - blue points upwards
     - green points forward